Qiskit/qiskit-ibm-runtime/docs/how_to/run_session.rst

   Jobs are also listed on the Jobs page for your quantum service channel:

-  * If you are using the IBM Cloud channel, from the IBM Cloud console quantum [Instances page](https://cloud.ibm.com/quantum/instances), click the name of your instance, then click the Jobs tab.
+  * If you are using the IBM Cloud channel, from the IBM Cloud console quantum `Instances page <https://cloud.ibm.com/quantum/instances>`__, click the name of your instance, then click the Jobs tab.
 To see the status of your job, click the refresh arrow in the upper right corner.
-  * If you are using the IBM Quantum channel, in IBM Quantum platform, open the [Jobs page](https://quantum-computing.ibm.com/jobs).
+  * If you are using the IBM Quantum channel, in IBM Quantum platform, open the `Jobs page <https://quantum-computing.ibm.com/jobs>`__.

 Full example
 ------------